 If you are teaching with one, a few, or a class set of iPads, finding the right apps and project ideas for your students can be a challenging task.
 We’ve organized some of the best resources from Edutopia and beyond to help you figure out what tools are best for your early elementary school students.
 Explore different ways to integrate technology into your instruction!

-Teachers will gather tons of ideas for engaging activities from this presentation.
+Easy iPad Projects for Elementary School Students (Karen Bosch, 2013): Teachers will gather tons of ideas for engaging activities from this presentation.
 Karen Bosch is a technology instructor and Apple Distinguished Educator who has shared project ideas for elementary school students that can be used across the content areas.

 6 Ready-to-Go iPad Centers (Mrs. Wideen’s Blog, 2013): Apple Distinguished Educator Kristen Wideen shares tons of tech-friendly ideas on her blog.
 This post discusses iPad centers that you can set up in your classroom right away.
 As you explore Mrs. Wideen’s site, you’ll find links to iPad stations and numerous ideas for grades K-2 and beyond.